ButrosV/ship_prop_model/README.md

 * Default preprocessor and model file names
 * Default model parameters for final `XBRegressor()` or for tuning initialization with `RandomizedSearchCV`.
 * Feature drop lists
-* Deafault column name definitions for targets and feature engineering defaults
+* Default column name definitions for targets and feature engineering defaults

 ## Justification for Design Choices